 G.I.S.
 EIRE • Etudes irlandaises Réseaux et Enjeux

-The SOFEIR is not intended to develop specific scientific projects: as a learned society and associative structure (Loi 1901), its role is to ensure the circulation of information, to connect Irish studies scholars in France through the organization of its annual conference, and thanks to its links with other learned societies in France (SAES, AFEA) and abroad (EFACIS, IASIL).
-It supports symposia and scientific activities and offers scholarships for mobility or research to Masters, PhDs and Postdoc students.
+SOFEIR (French Society for Irish Studies) is a learned society and an associative structure.
+It requires individual membership.
+Its missions are to ensure the circulation of information, to set up links between French Irish studies scholars through the organisation of its annual conference, as well as links with other learned societies in France (SAES, AFEA) and abroad (EFACIS, IASIL, AFIS, AEDEI…).
+It supports symposia and scientific activities and offers scholarships for mobility or research to Master’s, doctoral and post-doctoral students.

 To become a member of SOFEIR : contact

 Under the impetus of the SOFEIR board, chaired by Anne Goarzin, and with the support of vice-presidents Sylvie Mikowski (project development), Clíona Ní Riordáin (International relations) and Fiona McCann (research), the decision was taken in 2016 to set up a G.I.S., or “scientific interest group”.
 This is a flexible research structure that allows universities to work together on targeted projects.

 What is the difference between SOFEIR and GIS E.I.R.E.?